michael-kip/my-portfolio/css/readme.md

 ## Description

 This project is a about my software development portfolio.
-It has the projects I've worked on so, about section which contains my hobbies and interest.
+It has the projects I've worked on so, about section which contains my hobbies and interest and my contacts.

 ## Live Page